-- (a) fails to take action in accordance with this clause 61; and/or - (b) is unable or unwilling to resolve or deal with the Conflict as reasonably required by the Department, the Department may terminate this Deed under clause 57.
+- (a) fails to take action in accordance with this clause 71; and/or - (b) is unable or unwilling to resolve or deal with the Conflict as reasonably required by the Department, the Department may terminate this Deed under clause 67.

-62. Negation of employment, partnership and agency
+72. Negation of employment, partnership and agency

-- The Provider, its Personnel, agents, Host Organisations, Subcontractors, Quality Auditors and Third Party IT Vendors are not, by virtue of this Deed or any other arrangement, or for any purpose, Department Employees, or employees or agents of the Commonwealth or otherwise able to bind or represent the Commonwealth. - Subject to this Deed, the Provider must not represent itself, and must ensure that its Personnel, agents, Subcontractors, Quality Auditors and Third Party IT Vendors do not represent themselves, as being Department Employees, or employees or agents of the Commonwealth, or as otherwise able to bind or represent the Commonwealth.
+- 72.1 The Provider, its Personnel, agents, Host Organisations, Subcontractors, Quality Auditors and Third Party IT Vendors are not, by virtue of this Deed or any other arrangement, or for any purpose, Department Employees, or employees or agents of the Commonwealth or otherwise able to bind or represent the Commonwealth. - 72.2 Subject to this Deed, the Provider must not represent itself, and must ensure that its Personnel, agents, Subcontractors, Quality Auditors and Third Party IT Vendors do not represent themselves, as being Department Employees, or employees or agents of the Commonwealth, or as otherwise able to bind or represent the Commonwealth.

-63. Protection of rights
+73. Protection of rights

-63.1 If a Party:
+73.1 If a Party:

-- (a) does not exercise, or delays in exercising, any right under this Deed; or - (b) exercises any right on a single occasion or partially, that act or omission will not prevent the Party from exercising the right in the future, or from exercising any other right.
+(a) does not exercise, or delays in exercising, any right under this Deed; or

-63.2 Waiver of any provision of, or right under, this Deed must be in writing signed by the Party entitled to the benefit of that provision or right and is effective only to the extent set out in the written waiver.
+- (b) exercises any right on a single occasion or partially, - that act or omission will not prevent the Party from exercising the right in the future, or from exercising any other right. - Waiver of any provision of, or right under, this Deed must be in writing signed by the Party entitled to the benefit of that provision or right and is effective only to the extent set out in the written waiver.

-64. Severance
+74. Severance

-64.1 If a court says that any provision of this Deed has no effect, or interprets a provision to reduce an obligation or right, this does not invalidate any other provision.
+74.1 If a court says that any provision of this Deed has no effect, or interprets a provision to reduce an obligation or right, this does not invalidate any other provision.

-65. Entire agreement
+75. Entire agreement

-65.1 Except where expressly stated to the contrary, this Deed records the entire agreement between the Parties in relation to its subject matter and supersedes all communications, negotiations, arrangements, representations and agreements, whether oral or written, between the Parties about the subject matter of this Deed.
+75.1 Except where expressly stated to the contrary, this Deed records the entire agreement between the Parties in relation to its subject matter and supersedes all communications, negotiations, arrangements, representations and agreements, whether oral or written, between the Parties about the subject matter of this Deed.

-66. Variation of Deed
+76. Variation of Deed

-Except for action the Department is expressly authorised to take elsewhere in this Deed, no variation of this Deed is binding unless it is agreed in writing and signed by the Parties.
+76.1 Except for action the Department is expressly authorised to take elsewhere in this Deed, no variation of this Deed is binding unless it is agreed in writing and signed by the Parties.

-67. The Department may vary certain terms
+77. The Department may vary certain terms

-- 67.1 The Department may, at any time, vary: - (a) Payments and Payment related provisions under this Deed; - (b) any Site and/or the Location of the Provider; - (c) Referrals to the Provider and the number of Participants on the Provider's Caseload; and/or - (d) any provision of this Deed relating to the way in which the Services are to be delivered, for all or part of the Term of this Deed:
+- 77.1 The Department may, at any time, vary: - (a) Payments and Payment related provisions under this Deed; - (b) Business Share of the Provider; - (c) Employment Regions and/or Sites of the Provider; - (d) any other aspect of any Licence, including any Special Conditions applicable to any Licence; - (e) Referrals to the Provider and the number of Participants on the Provider's Caseload; and/or - (f) any provision of this Deed relating to the way in which the Services are to be delivered, for all or part of the Term of this Deed:

-- (e) based on the Department's assessment of: - (i) the extent to which the Services are meeting any objectives for the Services specified in this Deed; or - (ii) projected changes to labour market conditions in the Location or the Employment Region (including projected Participant demand); or - (f) acting reasonably, for any other reason as determined by the Department at its absolute discretion,
+- (g) based on the Department's assessment of: - (i) the extent to which the Services are meeting any objectives for the Services specified in this Deed; or

-- 67.2 If the Department exercises its rights under clause 67.1: - (a) where relevant, this Deed is deemed to be varied accordingly; and
+- (ii) projected changes to labour market conditions in an Employment Region (including projected Participant demand); or - (h) acting reasonably, for any other reason as determined by the Department at its absolute discretion,

-(b) the Provider must perform all of its obligations under this Deed as varied.
+- 77.2 If the Department exercises its rights under clause 77.1: - (a) where relevant, this Deed is deemed to be varied accordingly; and - (b) the Provider must perform all of its obligations under this Deed as varied.

-68. Applicable law and jurisdiction
+78. Applicable law and jurisdiction